Suad Fileković

 Suad Fileković (born 16 September 1978) is a Slovenian retired professional footballer.

 Club career

 Fileković played for Olimpija and Maribor in the Slovenian PrvaLiga, Hajduk Split in the Croatian Prva HNL, Ergotelis in the Greek Super League, Mouscron in Belgium, and Krylia Sovetov in the Russian Premier League.

 Filekovič initially joined English Football League Championship club Barnsley on a week-long trial before signing a contract on 18 September 2009 until January 2010.
 He left the club by mutual consent on 23 October 2009.
 As the contract with Barnsley expired, Fileković eventually returned to his former club Maribor in January 2010, where he stayed until the end of the 2009–10 season.
 After being without a club since July 2010, he signed for Israeli side Hapoel Ashkelon on 22 January 2011.
+He played for FC Großklein in the Austrian lower leagues during the 2012–13 season.

 International career

-Fileković has made 14 appearances for the senior Slovenia national football team between 2002 and 2009.
+Fileković made his debut for Slovenia on 22 August 2002 in a friendly match against Italy, which Slovenia won 1–0.
+Overall, he made 14 appearances for the team between 2002 and 2009.